boboru/kubeflow-mlops-starter/README.md

-### Step 3: Define Custome Model
+### Step 3: Define Custom Model

 We will use `serve.py` to create and deploy an inference server to Kubernetes.
-This is a custome predictor implemented using KServe API.
+This is a custom predictor implemented using KServe API.

 > seems that KServe migrates TorchServe to Triton TorchScript backend recently...